 Whether it’s an on-premise, hybrid, or cloud ERP, the data is your business data.
 But this is a crucial question to ask your ERP vendor before the purchase; in most cases, you will retain the ownership of your data, other ways it should be mentioned in the agreement.

 Your data will be protected in a modern cloud data management model.
 There will be multiple layers of data protection including geographically separated backup centers to ensure straightforward disaster recovery.
-Discuss with your cloud ERP vendor on most flexible disaster recovery solution that fits for your enterprise management applications and makes sure your data will remain unharmed and protected.
+Discuss with your cloud ERP vendor on most flexible disaster recovery solution that fits your enterprise management applications and makes sure your data will remain unharmed and protected.

 Beyond data security and disaster recovery concerns, there are a few functionality issues to consider while choosing a cloud-based ERP.
-All most all cloud ERP solutions offer mobile accessibility, or some even offer native mobile applications.
-The ERP interface, as well as the options and functionalities the user have in on-premise ERP, may not be available on these mobile options.
+All most cloud ERP solutions offer mobile accessibility, or some even offer native mobile applications.
+The ERP interface, as well as the options and functionalities the user has in on-premise ERP, may not be available on these mobile options.
 Additionally, the anywhere and anytime accessibility of cloud ERP comes with some significant data security concerns, if employees with malicious intentions access the ERP software from their home computers and mobile devices.